 3. Bird Dogs Level II

 Bird dogs are a mainstay of most physical therapy plans of care for back pain.
-This exercise works well to develop the small musculature within the back, and it also helps to work the abs and increase overall mobility.
+This exercise works well to develop the small muscles in the back and also helps work the abs and increase overall mobility.

 How to Perform